JingMatrix/ChromeXt/README.md

 First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [UserScript.kt](app/src/main/java/org/matrix/chromext/proxy/UserScript.kt) to get the correct method name `LOAD_URL` and the correct class name `TAB_MODEL_IMPL` and modify it in the [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.
-Note that, the Chrome installed from the play store is the split version while a usual installation from downloaded APK gives the non-split version.
+Note that, the Chrome installed from Google Play Store is the split version while a usual installation from downloaded APK gives the non-split version.

 ## Usage